Our Favorite Videos About Brewing & Beer

 See our ABC section for all the fine print, legislation, and details.

-Beer's Basic Four Ingredients...
+Beer's Four Basic Ingredients...

 WATER

-How's the water?
+How's the

+Beer, like people, is 98% water.
 So ensuring the highest quality water is key.

-We are lucky here in the SF Bay Area, we have extremely pure water that contains the right chemical levels to product excellent beer without major intervention, sometimes with water right out of the tap.
+We are lucky here in the SF Bay Area, we have extremely pure water that contains the right chemical levels to produce excellent beer without major intervention, sometimes with water right out of the tap.

 Note:

-You might want to test you local water source.
-Definitely avoid really old corroded pipes.
-And check the requirements of the beer your are making, too.
+You might want to test your local water source.
+Avoid old corroded pipes and check the requirements of the beer you are making, too.
+Also avoid using distilled water, since it lacks key chemicals that beer needs to taste correct.

 MALT

-How's my sugar?
+sugar?

 Changing the malt will change the color, taste, and amount of alcohol in your beer.